 This best-selling overnight peel has a whopping 3,500 likes on Sephora.
 It's made with glycolic acid, retinol, and shea butter meant to not only gently exfoliate skin, but to act as a hydrating anti-aging treatment, too.

 This fan-favorite peel is made with glycolic, lactic, and salicylic acids, making it an all-encompassing approach to clear, glowing skin.
 Where the AHAs work to balance moisture levels, the BHA helps unclog pores and create a more even tone.
 And then there's niacinamide and reishi mushroom meant to protect against environmental stressors and dehydration.
 In other words, no wonder this potion has over 25,000 likes on Sephora.

 The Serums That Helped Me Stop Using Moisturizer

 This time-released serum is filled with hyaluronic acid and—get this—watermelon extract to deliver intense hydration without clogging your pores.

 A serum-moisturizer hybrid, this line-reducing product from IT Cosmetics is much lighter than a moisturizer but just a touch heavier than a serum for those who desire a little something extra.

 Looking for something more natural?
 This serum is made with five organic key ingredients: arnica Montana, calendula, borage, meadowsweet, and alfalfa to deliver oxygen, nutrients, and vitamins to your skin.

-A fan favorite at Byrdie HQ, this active serum uses the "world's most nutrient-rich botanicals and essential oils" to give you a radiant, glowing complexion.
+A fan favorite at Byrdie HQ, this active serum uses the "world's most nutrient-rich botanicals" to give you a radiant, glowing complexion.